Scott Brown (politician): Private sector (2013–2017)

-Post-2014 campaign
+Post-2014 U.S. Senate campaign

-Brown had stated that win or lose in his 2014 New Hampshire Senatorial bid, he planned to remain a New Hampshire resident for the rest of his life.
+Brown had stated that win or lose in his 2014 New Hampshire senatorial bid, he planned to remain a New Hampshire resident for the rest of his life.
 In January 2015, it was revealed that shortly after losing to Shaheen, Brown, age 55, filed an application to the Massachusetts State Retirement Board to claim a state pension.
 Brown did not rule out running for office again in the future.
-Brown is also working as a contributor for Fox News Channel and as an on-call host for Fox & Friends.
-Brown served as a featured speaker at the 2015 Republican Leadership Summit in Nashua, New Hampshire.
+Brown is also working as a contributor for Fox News and as an on-call host for Fox & Friends.
+Brown was a featured speaker at the 2015 Republican Leadership Summit in Nashua, New Hampshire.
 Brown continues to play an active role in politics, campaigning and fundraising with senatorial and congressional candidates and meeting with Republican candidates for president in New Hampshire.

-In 2015, Brown used his Facebook page to promote AdvoCare, a company that uses multi-level marketing to sell nutrition, weight-loss, energy, and sports performance products.
-He said that he had lost 30 pounds in 24 days on the regimen.
-He later added that neither he nor his wife were "paid spokesrepresentatives for Advocare," although he was confirmed as being an independent representative of the company.
-Citizens for Responsibility and Ethics in Washington has requested a Federal Trade Commission investigation of Brown's non-disclosure of financial interest in AdvoCare.
+In 2015, Brown became an independent representative of AdvoCare, a company that uses multi-level marketing to sell nutrition, weight-loss, energy, and sports performance products.

 In February 2016, Brown became the first current or former U.S. Senator to endorse Donald Trump's presidential election bid.
 He introduced Trump to Anthony Scaramucci, who later briefly served as Trump's communications director.

-In an August 2016 sexual harassment lawsuit against Fox News, Andrea Tantaros claimed that Brown made sexually suggestive comments to her and touched her without her consent.
-Brown denied the allegations.